-- 30. Although this comparative analysis is focused on analyses of methodological approaches to the GES assessments, comparing the 2017 Commission Decision and the IMAP/2017 MED QSR, there is one important issue that always challenges assessments of the state of biodiversity; actual lack of biodiversity data and information.
+32. Although this comparative analysis is focused on analyses of methodological approaches to the GES assessments, comparing the 2017 Commission Decision and the IMAP/2017 MED QSR, there is one important issue that always challenges assessments of the state of biodiversity; actual lack of biodiversity data and information.
 This limitation results with lack of knowledge on biodiversity, both baseline knowledge and periodical changes.
 Finally, it affects adequate conservation actions planning and implementation efforts.
-The issue has already been identified through analyses provided in previous chapters, but will be further tackled in this chapter, using the 2017 MED QSR results as a practical example. - 31.
-The 2017 MED QSR report is based on existing data, with inputs from numerous diverse sources where appropriate including national data provided from the Contracting Parties and other partners programmes.
-Although some information and knowledge exist, the report identified a set of gaps under each common indicator (Table 6). - 32.
+The issue has already been identified through analyses provided in previous chapters, but will be further tackled in this chapter, using the 2017 MED QSR results as a practical example.
+All information displayed in following paragraphs are summoned and extracted from the 2017 MED QSR report, which was prepared, presented to and already adopted by Parties of Barcelona Convention.

+- 33. The 2017 MED QSR report is based on existing data, with inputs from numerous diverse sources where appropriate including national data provided from the Contracting Parties and other partners programmes.
+Although some information and knowledge exist, the report identified a set of gaps under each common indicator (Table 56). - 34.
 Specifically, for habitats, research and monitoring is usually focussed on few benthic habitat types, such as Posidonia meadows and coralligenous.
 Deep-sea habitats (in particular habitats associated with seamounts, canyons, aphotic hard beds and chemo-synthetic phenomena in the Mediterranean Sea), as well as pelagic habitats are unconsidered for the present cycle of EcAp.
 In general, lack of baseline data is identified, as well as lack of understanding of connectivity/functionality.
-Long-term research and monitoring depend on financial sustainability, which is not ensured.

-- 33. Species are better known than habitats, particularly seabirds.
+Long-term research and monitoring depend on financial sustainability, which is not ensured. - 35.
+Species are better known than habitats, particularly seabirds.
 Information on gulls and terns is good, but information is lacking from southern and eastern countries Knowledge on species distributional range and habitats preferences of marine mammals is limited with unbalanced research effort, which ultimately hampers identification (and implementation) of protection measures.
 Certain knowledge exists on sea turtles mainly on nesting, but information on wintering, feeding, developmental sites is still lacking, as well as understanding of connectivity among sites is lacking.
 Research material is also scattered in the region.
 Even less information exists on population abundance and demographics of all groups of species.
-For the latter, there are limited systematic monitoring programmes over time, to collect time series and allow the assessment of trends over time and space. - 34.
-To sum up, the key identified gaps could be grouped as follows: - Lack of baseline data; - Lack of understanding of processes; - Uneven research effort (geographic gaps, particularly in southern and eastern countries); - Limited systematic monitoring; - Lack of financial sustainability to perform regular monitoring; - Subsequently, lack of enforcement and monitoring to properly identify and implement conservation measures. - 35.
+For the latter, there are limited systematic monitoring programmes over time, to collect time series and allow the assessment of trends over time and space. - 36.
+To sum up, the key identified gaps could be grouped as follows: - Lack of baseline data; - Lack of understanding of processes; - Uneven research effort (geographic gaps, particularly in southern and eastern countries); - Limited systematic monitoring; - Lack of financial sustainability to perform regular monitoring; - Subsequently, lack of enforcement and monitoring to properly identify and implement conservation measures. - 37.
 However, in the 2017 MED QSR, not much emphasis is given to the practical needs related to data collection, processing and availability, which are financial and human resources.
 For assessing the state of biodiversity, one needs certain targets, set of indicators and methodologies for their measurement, but to implement these activities, at least certain sustainable financing should be ensured (i.e. monitoring is continuous effort, maintenance of databases and IT systems is a life-time venture) and pool of qualified and skilled experts, particularly those who are up to date with latest monitoring techniques and who have solid technical (IT related) knowledge.
 It is very much upon national authorities to ensure these capacities, but international organizations should continue to invest more efforts in addressing these practical, but important aspects of data acquisition.

-Table 6.
-Gaps related to the assessment of EO1 -Biodiversity identified through 2017 MED OSR
+Table 5.
+Gaps related to the assessment of EO1 -Biodiversity identified through 2017 MED QSR